belle2/basf2/analysis/doc/FullEventInterpretation.rst

 *   **generic-mode**; the training is done on double-generic Monte Carlo without signal-side selection, which corresponds to the FR of Belle.
 Hence, the training is independent of the signal-side and is only trained once for all analyses.
 The method is optimized to reconstruct tag-side of generic MC.
 If you don't know your signal-side selection before the tag-side is reconstructed e.g. in an inclusive analysis like :math:`B → X_c K` or :math:`B → X_{u/c} l \nu`, this is the mode you want.
 *    **specific-mode**; the training is optimized for the signal-side selection and trained on double-generic and signal Monte Carlo, in order to get enough signal statistics despite the no-remaining-tracks constraint.
 In this mode the FEI is trained on the RestOfEvent after the signal-side selection, therefore the training depends on the signal-side and one has to train it for every analysis separately.
 The method is optimized to reconstruct the tag-side of signal MC.
 The usual tag-side efficiency is no longer a good measure for the quality, instead you have to look at the total Y4S efficiency including your signal-side efficiency.
 This mode can be used in searches for :math:`B^{+} \rightarrow \tau^{+} \nu_{\tau}` (Thomas Keck), :math:`B^{+} \rightarrow l^{+} \nu_{l} \gamma` (Moritz Gelb), :math:`B^{0} \rightarrow \nu \bar{\nu}`  (Gianluca Inguglia), :math:`B \rightarrow K^{*} \nu \bar{\nu}`, :math:`B \rightarrow D^{*} \tau \nu_{\tau}`, ...
 Another advantage is that global constraints on the beam-constrained mass and :math:`\Delta E` can be enforced at the beginning of the training.

-In addition it is possible to train the multivariate classifiers for an decay-channel on real data using sPlot, however I never tested it since we do not have real data (02/2016).
+In addition it is possible to train the multivariate classifiers for a decay channel on real data using sPlot, however I never tested it since we do not have real data (02/2016).
 We also trained the FEI successfully using Belle I MC.
 This is commonly known as "converted FEI".

 Basic Workflow (training)
 *************************